Azure-Samples/msdocs-python-django-webapp-quickstart/README.md

 ## For local development

-Fill in the a secret value in the `.env` file.
+Fill in a secret value in the `.env` file.

 For local development, use this random string as an appropriate value: